Cost of Living in Portland: $6,302 Monthly Guide

 monthly food budget insights

 Housing costs only tell part of the story.
-Food makes up a steady share of your monthly spending and varies a lot depending on habits.
+Food makes up a steady share of your monthly spending and varies by shopping habits.

 Dining out adds up quickly.
-Mid-range meals average $15–$20 per person, and the average cost for two at a mid-range restaurant is roughly $82.50.
-Upscale three-course dinners for two can exceed $100.
+Mid-range meals often cost $15 to $20 per person, while dinner for two at a mid-range restaurant can run about $82.50.

-Food carts offer cheaper options at $8–$12 per meal and can meaningfully lower your monthly food expenses if you use them regularly.
+Food carts offer cheaper options at $8 to $12 per meal.
+They can lower your monthly food expenses when you want a meal out without restaurant pricing.

-Track your grocery spending versus dining out to see where you can cut the most and set a realistic food budget.
+Track your grocery spending versus dining out for one month.
+That will show you where you can cut the most.

 Transportation: Public Transit, Driving, and Biking Costs